 Welcome to Ms. Hammer's web pageTeacher Name: Molly HammerSchool Email Address: email@example.comProgram I Teach: Exceptional Student Education - Interrelated - Kindergarten and Second GradeSubjects I Teach: Collaborative English/Language Arts and Math for Kindergarten and Second Grade___________________________________________________________Welcome Message:

-For the 2019-2020 school year, I will be teaching the Exceptional Student Education (ESE) Kindergarten/Second/Third Grade Interrelated Program.
-I will be teaching both in the Co-teaching classroom and in the Resource classroom.
-I have been teaching for 25 years in various states, including Michigan, Colorado, Florida, and Georgia.
+For the 2022-2023 school year, I will be teaching the Exceptional Student Education (ESE) Kindergarten and Second Grade Interrelated Program.
+I have been teaching for 30 years in various states, including Michigan, Colorado, Florida, and Georgia.
 I received my Bachelor of Elementary Education degree from Alma College, a private, Liberal Arts College located in Alma, Michigan.
 While teaching in Colorado, I obtained my Master’s degree in Special Education – Affective Needs at the University of Northern Colorado, located in Greeley, Colorado.
-Recently, I obtained by Specialist degree in Early Childhood Education from Georgia State.
+I also obtained my Specialist degree in Early Childhood Education from Georgia State.
 For my Specialist degree I was required to conduct an extensive research project and I chose to focus on the benefits of the Reader’s Workshop model in an Elementary School.